A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

 \textbf{Impact of $\lambda$}.
 The parameter $\lambda$ is used for balancing the weight of the user’s personality and preference.
 When the value of $\lambda$ varies in $\left\{0.1,0.3,0.5,0.7,0.9\right\}$, the best performance can be observed when $\lambda=0.3$.
-In addition, the performance decreases as $\lambda$ increases in most scenarios, which testifies to our assumption that personality is more important than preference in the group decision-making process.
+In addition, the performance decreases as $\lambda$ increases in most scenarios, which testifies to the assumption that personality is more important than preference in the group decision-making process.
 It is noteworthy that personality and preference enjoy the same weight (i.e., $\lambda$=0.5) in Amazon-Rand.
-The possible reason is that groups in Amazon-Rand are too random (refer to the descriptions in section 5.1), which weakens the importance of the user’s personality.
+The possible reason is that groups in Amazon-Rand are too random (refer to the descriptions in \hyperref[section5_1]{Section 5.1}), which weakens the importance of the user’s personality.

-\subsection{Effect of Group Sizes (RQ4)}
+\subsubsection{Effect of Group Sizes (RQ5)}

-To further investigate the impact of different group sizes on the recommendation performance, we divide group size into four levels (<5, 5$ \sim $8, 9$ \sim $12, >12), which is similar to \cite{zhang2022gbert, sankar2020groupim}.
-Figure 4 depicts the recommendation results of N@10 scores on Amazon-Simi and Amazon-Rand due to the limitation of space.
+To further investigate the impact of different group sizes on recommendation performance, group sizes are divided into four levels: 2-3, 4-6, 7-9, and 10 or more users, aligning with the approach in \citep{sankar2020groupim, chen2022thinking}.
+The recommendation results of N@20 scores across all datasets are depicted in \hyperref[figure7]{Fig. 7}.

-The results show that PEGA has strong robustness against different group sizes since it outperforms other models on both datasets, which is consistent with the overall performance in Table 3.
-An important observation is that the performances of most methods rise with the increase of the group size and the best performance mainly occurs when the group size is 5$ \sim $12.
+The results show that PEGA has strong robustness against different group sizes since it outperforms other models across the four datasets, which is consistent with the overall performance in \hyperref[table3]{Table 3}.
+An important observation is that the performances of most methods rise with the increase of the group size and the best performance mainly occurs when the group size is 4-9.
 It indicates that the group decision-making process in medium-sized groups is more regular and more learnable for group recommenders.
-Meanwhile, most models suffer a noticeable performance decrease when the group size is too large (>12 here), except our model.
+On the contrary, the performance of NCF-Big5 decreases continuously as the group size increases, indicating that rule-based personality aggregation strategies are only applicable to small groups but cannot cope with complex ``Group Personality'' distributions.
+Meanwhile, most models suffer a noticeable performance decrease when the group size is too large (10 or more here), except PEGA.
 This is primarily associated with the preference noise caused by too diverse preferences of group members.
-However, PEGA studies users’ weights from their personalities which alleviates the impact of preference noise, indicating that our proposed PEGA method has the potential to perform well among different group sizes.
+However, PEGA studies the multiple distribution patterns of individual personalities in the group and assigns weights to users based on their personalities, which helps alleviate the impact of preference noise.
+This indicates that the proposed PEGA method has the potential to perform well across different group sizes.